teslamate-org/teslamate/website/docs/integrations/Node-RED.md

   node-red-data:
 ```

-Build and start the docker container with `docker-compose up`.
+Build and start the docker container with `docker compose up`.
 To run the containers in the background, add the `-d` flag:

 ```
-docker-compose up -d
+docker compose up -d
 ```

 # Node-RED Configuration